squidmin/k8s-tekton-labs/docs/kind/setting-up-a-local-ci-cd-pipeline-with-kind.md

    First, set up a _Kubernetes secret_ with your GCP service account credentials.

-   The GCP service account credentials are required in order to authenticate with _GCP Artifact Registry_.
+   The GCP service account credentials are required to authenticate with _GCP Artifact Registry_.

    For the creation of a _Kubernetes secret_, the data has to be base64 encoded.
    This repo includes a utility script to automate that: